ocbe-uio/contingencytables/README.md

 # contingencytables

-An R package for the _Statistical Analysis of Contingency Tables_ (SAGT) book by Fagerland et. al..
+An R package for the _Statistical Analysis of Contingency Tables_ (SACT) book by Fagerland et. al..
 More info on the book on [its home page](https://contingencytables.com/) and in the [References](#references) section of this document.

 # Installation and usage